th2-net/th2-check1/README.md

 #### max-event-batch-content-size
 The max size in bytes of summary events content in a batch defined in _max-event-batch-content-size_ setting. _The default value is set to 1048576_

+#### auto-sequence-rule-silence-check
+Defines a default behavior for creating CheckSequenceRule if `silence_check` parameter is not specified in the request.
+The default value is `false`

 ## Required pins